OWASP/www-chapter-manila/index.md

 ## Upcoming Events

-Please visit our [OWASP Manila Meetup Group](https://www.meetup.com/owasp-manila/) to register for upcoming events.
+Please visit our [Meetup](https://www.meetup.com/owasp-manila/) to register for upcoming events.

 Our meetings are open to the public, and you do not need to be a member to attend.
 Please do consider joining OWASP if you find our community, projects, and meetings valuable, or sponsoring this chapter.